WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/1-abbreviations.md

   - I'm - *I am*.
   - they've - *they have*.
   - Additional information on "Contractions".
-- A shortened word or phrase is part of the word or phrase, but condensed; sometimes with at the end.
+- A shortened word or phrase is part of the word or phrase, but condensed; sometimes with a period at the end.
   - Dr. - *Doctor*.
   - Rd. - *Road*.
   - etc. - *et cetera*.
   - min - *minutes*.
 - Sometimes the long and short versions of a word are used interchangeably.
+These words don't need a period at the end.
   - max - *Maximum*.
   - info - *Information*.
   - app - *Application*.